What is Octara?

 |---|---|---|

-| Segmented | Only crawls pages under a specific path (e.g. /blog/) | Targeted updates for one section |
+| Segmented | Crawls only pages under a specific path (e.g. /blog/) | Targeted refresh of one section at a time |

-| GSC-only | Re-crawls only pages Google already knows about | Quick refresh of indexed pages |
+| GSC priority | Re-crawls only pages Google already knows about | Refreshing indexed pages quickly |

-| Sitemap-only | Re-crawls pages listed in your XML sitemap | Verifying sitemap coverage |
+| Sitemap pages | Re-crawls only URLs listed in your XML sitemap | Verifying sitemap accuracy |

 Site Map